 In 2007, Tol’Able David was selected for preservation in the US National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”.

-Many Highland County residents appear in the movie as extras.
+Highland County residents were in the movie as extras.

 Highland County’s sheriff, Eldridge Swecker, played the sheriff in the movie.
 This is a picture of him in costume.